CrandellWS/gistup/README.md

-# Gistup
+# Make A Gist `mkg`
 ## The Cross-platform Commandline Gist Uploader

 Create and upload a Gist from the command line on Windows, Mac, and Linux!
 Then just use git as normal to update it.

-Simply goto the directory you want to upload as a Gist and type `gistup *` and your done.
-Just want to create an empty Gist with repository access goto to your empty directory and enter the command `gistup`.
-Prefer to only use a single file in a directory, say index.html just type `gistup index.html`
+Simply goto the directory you want to upload as a Gist and type `mkg *` and your done.
+Just want to create an empty Gist with repository access goto to your empty directory and enter the command `mkg`.
+Prefer to only use a single file in a directory, say index.html just type `mkg index.html`

 Then you can view the results as a [Block like this](http://bl.ocks.org/mbostock) :+1:, For more information, read the tutorial: [Let’s Make a Block](http://bost.ocks.org/mike/block/) and see what you can make.